IBM-Bluemix-Docs/security-advisor/setup-activity.md

   {: codeblock}

 2. Change into the `security-advisor-activity-insights` folder.
 3. Change into the directory for the version of the chart that you're using.
-Current supported versions include `v2.0` and `v3.0`.
+Currently, version `v3.0` is supported.

 4. Extract the `.tar` file by running the following command.